tabarra/txAdmin/dev_notes.md

 - [x] discord bot: fixed bug of it accepting any prefix
 - [x] discord bot: likely fixed multi-client issue
 - [x] discord bot: re-add spam limiter
+- [x] discord bot: add usage stats
+- [x] add admins count to the stats.json
 - [ ] check why scheduled restarts are not kicking players
 - [ ] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
 - [ ] replace `clone` with `lodash/clonedeep` and check the places where I'm doing `Object.assign()` for shallow clones
-- [ ] add admins count to the stats page

 TODO: Bot commands (in dev order):